isaacnmm/pestpolicy-hugo2XX/content/posts/complete-guide-to-winter-mulching/index.md

 layout: post
 ---

-As the vibrant colors of autumn fade and the chill of [winter](https://pestpolicy.com/10-winter-landscaping-ideas-to-spruce-up-your-outdoor-space/) approaches, gardeners turn their attention from harvesting to preparing their plants for the dormancy ahead.
+As the vibrant colors of autumn fade and the chill of [winter](https://pestpolicy.com/10-winter-landscaping-ideas-to-spruce-up-your-outdoor-space/)approaches, gardeners turn their attention from harvesting to preparing their plants for the dormancy ahead.
 While many focus on tidying up beds and storing tools, one of the most crucial steps to ensure the survival and vitality of your plants through the cold season is winter mulching.

 This simple yet highly effective practice provides a protective blanket for your garden, shielding delicate roots from the harsh realities of freezing temperatures, fluctuating thaws, and dry winter winds.